Large Nc Truncations for SU(Nc) Lattice Yang-Mills Theory with Fermions: Truncation Formalism

 Prior large $N_c$ truncations for pure Yang-Mills LGTs \cite{Ciavarella:2025bsg, Ciavarella:2024fzw} used a Krylov subspace constructed through the application of plaquette operators.
 This requires specifying an integer $n_p$ which limits how many times an individual plaquette can be applied, and results in the subspace $\mathcal H(n_p)$ defined by

 Note that the restriction of $n_p$ plaquette operators on a given facet refers to the total number of operators of \textit{any orientation} at that facet.
-For example, if $n_p = 1$, then a state that can only be reached by $\square(p)^\dagger \square(p) \ket{0}$ for $p \in \mathcal P$ is disallowed, because it requires a total of two plaquettes operation at $p$.
+For example, if $n_p = 1$, then a state that can only be reached by $\square(p)^\dagger \square(p) \ket{0}$ for $p \in \mathcal P$ is disallowed, because it requires a total of two plaquette operations at $p$.

 Our starting point will instead allow an \textit{arbitrary} but fixed initial state $\ket{\psi}$, and in addition to $n_p$, we will also require an integer $n_h$ that strictly limits the number of \textit{hopping} transitions per link.
 In other words, we begin by truncating down to the Krylov subspace